The world’s sneakiest substitution

 With that introduction, what could nonlinear algebra mean?
 To many people, it would mean working with equations that contain nonlinear terms, such as solving sin(x) = 2x.
 The sine function is certainly nonlinear, but it’s not the kind of function algebraists are usually interested in.

 To a large extent, the algebraist’s universe consists of polynomials.
-In that context, “nonlinear” means “not necessarily linear polynomials.”
+In that context, “nonlinear” means “polynomials that are not necessarily linear.”
 So things that are nonlinear in the sense that x³ is nonlinear, not in the sense that sin(x) is nonlinear.

 You might be thinking “isn’t that just algebraic geometry?” if you’re familiar with algebraic geometry.
 Strictly speaking the answer is yes, but there’s a difference in connotation if not denotation.